Kalen Ballage: San Antonio Brahmas

 Ballage was selected by the San Antonio Brahmas of the XFL in the sixth round of the 2023 XFL draft.
 He was placed on the team's reserve list on March 24, 2023.
 He was removed from the roster on February 15, 2024.

 Arlington Renegades

 On January 17, 2025, Ballage signed with the Arlington Renegades of the United Football League (UFL).
-During the Renegades Week 1 game against the San Antonio Brahmas, Ballage ran for a 77 yard touchdown, the longest in UFL history.
-He was placed on injured reserve with a shoulder injury on May 7, 2025.
+During the Renegades Week 1 game against the San Antonio Brahmas, Ballage ran for a 77-yard touchdown, the longest in UFL history.
+He was placed on injured reserve with a shoulder injury on May 7.

+Louisville Kings

+On January 13, 2026, Ballage was selected by the Louisville Kings in the 2026 UFL Draft.